Shekinah007/Shekinah007/README.md

 - 🔭 I’m currently working on a personal full stack project
-- 🌱 I’m currently learning nextjs
-- 👯 I’m looking to collaborate on any web project
+- 👯 I’m looking to collaborate on any project
 - 📫 How to reach me: shalomsheks@gmail.com

   ## Technical Profile